techidaily/site-instagram-video-recordings/source/_posts/updated-in-2024-from-amateur-to-pro-instagram-video-tutorials.md

 ![sports instagram video template](https://images.wondershare.com/filmora/article-images/sports-instagram-video-template.gif)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6X24fPKs6AE?si=YtQy-8zy7GifgfA7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Do you have a video where you did a home run, or you made a basketball trick shot?
 You can improve those clips using this template.
 The font style is fun and has this "aggressiveness" feel - like an athlete hungry for a championship trophy.
 Also, the animations make you feel in motion.
 So indeed, this template is great for sports videos.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=EdMRoNAFi0Q6mP7G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 Free Beauty Instagram Video Templates